 Korean home remedies to enjoy when the winter weather wears you down

-You might already be missing the bright-sun-always-summer weather, but it is still Winter whether or not we got an occasional sun.
-There will still be numerous cold & rainy days, and we are going to help you prepare for them: 5 Korean home remedies to enjoy when the winter weather wears you down!
-Without further ado, here are 5 of those delicious yet effective!
+You might already be missing the always-bright-sun-summer weather, but we need to brace ourselves for Winter.
+Don’t fuss a bit: we are going to help you prepare for some chilly winter weather: here are 5 Korean home remedies to enjoy when the winter weather wears you down!

 Yoo-Ja-cha is made by thinly slicing Yuzu fruit and combining it with honey or sugar.
 The fruit is so prepared because of its otherwise sour and somewhat bitter taste.
 Though the word Yuzu is sometimes translated into English as citron, the citron and the Yuzu are distinct types of citrus fruits.
 It is then preserved in jars and can be taken out from the refrigerator, then, when needed, a tablespoon of this is stirred into a cup of (usually) hot water.